-Virtual Staff Gauge (Water Level): New Spot
+Virtual Staff Gauge (Water Level)

 Attention: This category used to be called “water level” and was renamed in April 2020.
 The functionality remains exactly the same as with the old category.

 Below you can find a step-by-step description of how to create a new spot in the “virtual staff gauge” category.
 Find a suitable location next to a river and make sure that your GPS is switched on (in the settings outside the app).

 Check that the location of the crosshairs matches your location.
 If not, drag the crosshairs to the correct location.

 Take a photo of the stream or choose one from your album.
 Take the photo perpendicular to the stream and make sure that the water surface is horizontal and that a reference for estimating the water level (e.g., a big rock, wall or bridge pillar) is visible in the background.

 The Image Editor opens.
 Select a virtual staff gauge: If there is little water, choose the green one, if there is a lot of water, choose the red one and otherwise choose the yellow one.